cainy19com/cainy19com.github.io/op-mehico-esse/binomial-distribution.md

 ```

 $n$ is number of trials,
-each trail has two outcomes,
+each trail has 2 (bi) outcomes.
-and is independent.

 $x$ is number of success,
 $n-x$ is number of failure.

 $p$ is probability of success,
-$1-p$ is prob of failure,
+$1-p$ is prob of failure.

+Each trial is independent,
-$p$ is constant for all trails.
+or $p$ is constant for all trails.

 ---